 It is estimated that as many as 60,000 adults die each year from vaccine-preventable diseases.
 Too often, they forget to update their vaccinations or incorrectly assume the shots they received as children will protect them for the rest of their lives.
 We offer a wide range of vaccines to protect adults from preventable illnesses.

 Our physicians provide the full spectrum of management for individuals infected with the HIV/AIDS virus.
-We also conduct clinical trials on new therapies for AIDs.
+We also conduct clinical trials on new therapies for AIDS, and offer Nutrition Services to our patients.
 For more information on research underway at UConn Health, visit our clinical trials web page.
 UConn Health is a Ryan White service provider and provides a broad range of HIV-related services.

 International Travel Medicine

 Our International Traveler’s Medical Service provides pre-travel counseling and immunization to avoid unnecessary risks from unfamiliar but preventable diseases when traveling to developing areas of the world.
 We offer post-travel follow-up for individuals who become ill as a result to their travels.

 Our physicians provide antibiotic management of bone and joint infections, and offer management of outpatient intravenous antibiotics and their complications.

 Our physicians offer pre-therapy evaluations for patients planning to undergo therapy with biologic immunosuppressive medications to treat psoriasis, ulcerative colitis, rheumatoid arthritis, and other conditions.
 Preventative strategies, including vaccination, can be identified to avoid infectious complications.